-- 1. Upon arriving at the assigned destination, a designated center staff person will contact the appropriate public safety personnel, listed in each evacuation protocol, and the Early Childhood Director. - 2.
-The Director will contact the President & CEO and if necessary, assist the Center Staff in contacting parents. - 3.
+- 1. Exit the building following the fire drill protocol posted in each classroom. - a.
+The protocol should list an alternate exit.
+YIKES plans are available in every classroom for additional information. - b.
+In cases where protocol cannot be followed, find the safest means of exit. - 2.
+Teachers will conduct a head count. - 3.
+If a decision is made to evacuate the center or site, staff and children will evacuate using a safety rope or evacuation crib to the designated location. - 4.
+Children will remain in the location until they can be safely discharged. - 5.
+Upon arriving at the assigned destination, a designated center staff person will contact the appropriate public safety personnel, listed in each evacuation protocol, and the Early Childhood Director or designee. - 6.
+The Director or designee will contact the President & CEO and if necessary, assist the Center Staff in contacting parents. - 7.
 Staff will remain at the evacuation site with children until all have been returned to their families or the contact person designated on the Emergency Cards.
 In no circumstances will parents of children be allowed to return to the building until an appropriate inspection has taken place.
 The inspection may be made by the site manager, or public safety official as necessary.